 Lead contamination is often caused by a change of process designed to reduce costs associated with water production, distribution and treatment.
 In Hong Kong, the use of cheap, poorly regulated construction contractors resulted in pipes being soldered with material that contained up to 500 times the safe limit of lead.
 In Flint, a change of water source and lack of proper treatment caused the phosphate lining of the lead distribution pipes to erode, exposing the water to a lead source.
 These issues were compounded with a lack of proper testing that made it impossible to take the right action early on.
 Inevitably, the lead from both sources leached into the drinking water, taking it past safe drinking limits.
 To learn more about lead in different applications view our lead parameter page.

 Low cost options such as test strips only provide a basic level of screening capability.
-They are often advertised as being suitable for measuring below the EPA ‘action limit’ of 15 μg/L, although this level is however, for the 90th percentile of a series of results.
-The goal for the maximum contaminant level of lead, as set by the EPA, is actually 0, and the WHO guideline value is less than 10 μg/L. Test strips, by their design and mode of operation, are unlikely to provide a suitable level of precision when testing at such levels.
+They are often advertised as being suitable for measuring below the EPA ‘action limit’ of 15 μg/L, however, this level is for the 90th percentile of a series of results.
+Find out more about the US EPA Lead and Copper Rule here.